Small Farm Big Life

 Tag @smallfarmbiglife on Instagram and hashtag it #smallfarmbiglife

-If you make these Gluten Free Air Fryer BBQ Chicken Thighs I would love to hear what you think!
-Leave a star rating and a comment below and let me know what you served them with.
+If you make this Homemade BBQ Sauce I would love to hear what you think!
+Leave a star rating and a comment below and let me know what you used it on.

-Don't forget to save this recipe to your Pinterest boards so you can find it again on busy weeknights!
+Don't forget to save this recipe to your Pinterest boards so you can find it again all grilling season long!

 Storage